minvws/nl-kat-coordination/mula/docs/architecture.md

   - check if the same task is already on the priority queue

-> [!IMPORTANT]
-> Important to note is that when a `PrioritizedItem` is created and pushed onto
-> the queue.
-A `TaskRun` and `Schedule` is created for this item.
-Below we'll
-> explain the explain the role of these two entities in more detail.

-##### `TaskRun`

-When a `BoefjeTask` is created and pushed onto the queue as a `PrioritizedItem` a new unique `TaskRun` is generated.[^1] This ensures that each task has its own dedicated `TaskRun` throughout its entire lifecycle.
+Important to note is that when a `BoefjeTask` is created and pushed onto the queue as a `PrioritizedItem` a new unique `TaskRun` is generated.[^1] This ensures that each task has its own dedicated `TaskRun` throughout its entire lifecycle.
 This approach maintains a distinct record for each task, providing an accurate and independent history of task statuses.
 This means that each execution of a `BoefjeTask`, regardless of whether it's the same task being repeated in the future, is tracked independently with its own unique `TaskRun`.

 This approach ensures that the historical record of each task's execution is distinct, providing a clear and isolated view of each instance of the task's